 Annual base auctions are held in May for delivery years that are three years in the future.
-Effective January 31, 2010, First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the delivery year.38 In 2017, the 2017/2018 RPM Third Incremental Auction, the 2020/2021 RPM Base Residual Auction, the 2018/2019 RPM Second Incremental Auction, and the 2019/2020 RPM First Incremental Auction were conducted.
+Effective January 31, 2010, First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the delivery year.
+In the first three months of 2018, the 2018/2019 RPM Third Incremental Auction was conducted.